-The holidays have come and gone and dry January is almost over, so we figured it’s about time to offer up some of the most unique and interesting beers you can try this winter from our Fairfax County Breweries.
+The holidays have come and gone and dry January is finally over, so we figured it’s about time to offer up even more of the most unique and interesting beers you can try this winter from our Fairfax County Breweries.
 Think of it as a winter survival kit – make your own six-pack (or case) by mixing and matching these creative brews.
-Don’t forget to pick up your Fairfax County Breweries Field Guide before hitting up these spots – collect stamps or digital check-ins for exclusive deals.
+Don’t forget to sign up for your free Locally Poured Field Guide before hitting up these spots – check in at each location for exclusive discounts, deals, and rewards!

 Here are some of the best winter beers you can find in Fairfax County this season.
 Tell us about your favorites in the comments below!